mguerrinha/FEUP-LDTS-SpaceShooter/README.md

 - **Decoupling**: Separates the object's creation logic from its specific implementations.

-### TESTING
+## TESTING
-We were able to successfully carry out 4 tests:
+We were able to successfully carry out some tests:

 - The **SpaceShipControllerTest**, which tests the movement of our spaceship because if it doesn't work properly, we won't be able to defeat the enemies that will appear in the future.
 - The **InterfaceTest**, which tests whether the spaceship and text are drawn correctly.